y-arjun-y/liars-miller-rabin/README.md

 # liars-miller-rabin
-Doing research in liars in the Miller-Rabin primality test.
+Doing research into liars in the Miller-Rabin primality test.